allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 So it is sliding the convolution filter over a signal and calculating a dot product between part of the signal and convolution filter.
-The same happens for an image which we treat here as a 3D signal (width,&nbsp;height,&nbsp;color)
+The same happens for an image which we treat here as a 3D signal (width,&nbsp;height,&nbsp;color).

 Here you can find a [detailed explanation of convolution in CNN](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks/).